Table of contents

 “There's so much to gain from creating learning communities that transcend culture and class and level of previous education or experience.
 In many ways, we're all in this together, the state of the world right now.
 And we can only really attain real progress by working together rather than all of us hiding behind our little passports and borders and groups of people that we may identify with.”

-Wrapping Up
+Wrapping up

 From sustainability to gentrification, remote work continues to impact aspects outside of work itself.
 Not only does a distributed arrangement provide opportunities for marginalized groups, but it's also a way to ensure that companies retain their employees as they evolve and scale.

 Having a distributed workforce also means providing the equipment employees need to fulfill their roles.
 Handling the shipping and management of workstations across the globe is easier than ever with services like GroWrk.
-Our smart it asset management platform allows businesses to scale in over 150 countries.
+Our IT asset management platform allows businesses to scale in over 150 countries.
 Join the many companies shaping the future of work through remote work and request a demo today.

 Global logistics infrastructure and seamless technology to empower your global workforce.
 Set up devices in more than 150 countries with one powerful dashboard.